Working Group on Waste and Decommissioning (WGWD)

 The working group on waste and decommissioning (WGWD) is mandated to analyse the current situation and the different safety approaches, compare individual national regulatory approaches with the IAEA Safety Standards, identify any differences and propose a way forward to possibly eliminate the differences.
 The proposals are expected to be based on the best practices among the most advanced requirements for nuclear waste facilities.

 The WGWD scope of work includes the complete back end activities: decommissioning of facilities, predisposal and disposal of radioactive waste and spent fuel.
-Three thematic reports have been edited by the WGWD comprising a comprehensive set of Safety Reference Levels (SRL) on:
+Four thematic reports have been edited by the WGWD comprising a comprehensive set of Safety Reference Levels (SRL) on:

 - Storage of waste and spent fuel

-Once a set of SRLs in defined, WGWD analyses if the national regulations of the member states cover these SRL (legal benchmarking).
+Once a set of SRLs is defined, WGWD analyses if the national regulations of the member states cover these SRL (legal benchmarking).
 If there is a need to revise the national regulations, the WGWD monitors and evaluates the changes done in the member states, which are documented in national action plans (NAP).
 Results of such exercises are included in the parts III of the reports Ver.
 2. The state of progress for each report is indicated in the following chapters.

 Storage of waste and spent fuel